ramsris/ramsris/README.md

 ## Hi there 👋

+A self-driven professional with 15 years of comprehensive experience in the full project lifecycle of enterprise applications.

+I’m currently learning AI technologies and Cloud entusiast

 <!--
 **ramsris/ramsris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.